DrkSephy/drksephy.github.io/_posts/2014-03-30-fireemblem.md

 * More Animations and playable maps
 * Map objectives and scripts

-While there are more features that could be added, we have decided to halt this project in favor of learning <a style="color:red" href="http://mean.io/#!/"> new technology</a>.
+While there are more features that could be added, we have decided to halt this project in favor of learning <a style="color:#FC645F" href="http://mean.io/#!/"> new technology</a>.
 When this project is picked up again, the following features are planned:

 * More levels / story progression
 * Promotion of player units into stronger classes